 There is no comprehensive permit that covers all aspects of large projects, including mines.
 An applicant may have to consider the requirements of several regulatory agencies.
 Each agency may regulate only the specific activities based on authority granted by Congress, the Legislature or county commission.
 Prior to construction, the applicant must have all necessary federal, state and local approvals.

-The Mining and Mitigation program reviews applications for Environmental Resource Permits (ERPs) and state of Florida 404 Permits.
+The Mining and Mitigation program reviews applications for Environmental Resource Permits (ERPs).
 Activities that typically require an ERP include dredging and filling located in, on or over wetlands or other surface waters, as well as the construction of structures.
 The permit governs the construction, alteration, operation, maintenance, repair, abandonment and removal of stormwater management systems, including dams, impoundments, reservoirs, appurtenant works and works.

 Applicants who intend to mine high-quality (high fiber) peat for use in the horticultural industry may use alternative permitting and mitigation provisions.
 These provisions are described in Chapter 62-348, F.A.C.
 No less than 80% of the extracted peat must be high-quality peat, and 80% of the high-quality peat must be used by the horticultural industry in products that incorporate renewable or recycled materials.